TKDuff/Rust-Plotting-Tool/Notes.md

 * Since has a view of stale data, therefore always risk of race condition

 ## Solution - change R.D concerns
-* R.D now writes and checks length, R.D thread has full access to R.D thread
+* R.D now writes and checks length, R.D thread has full access to R.D thread## 17 - 12 - 2023

 Race Condition Window: There's still a small window for a race condition.
 After H checks the flag and before it starts the downsampling, R could potentially change the state.
 This window might be small, but in highly concurrent systems, even tiny windows can lead to issues.